lreed2450/bike_sales_dashboard/README.md

 # bike_sales_dashboard
 This project pulls bike sale data from SQL and creates a dashboard of the data in Excel.
+The dashboard is interactive and utilizes  slicers, charts, and graphs.